tomdstanton/bart/README.md

 |-------------|------------------------|-----|------|------|-----|------|-----|-----|------|------|---------|
 | SRR14091226 | Listeria_monocytogenes | 451 | 7    | 5    | 10  | 21   | 1   | 4   | 1    | CC11 | II      |

-* (!) indicates alleles have less than 100% identity and coverage
 * (*) indicates alleles have less than 100% identity
 * (?) indicates alleles have lessthan 100% coverage